aws-samples/aws-cdk-examples/README.md

 ### Unofficial/Community Resources
 - [AwsomeCDK](https://github.com/kolomied/awesome-cdk)

-> If you have created a CDK learning resource and would like it to be listed here, please read the related [CONTRIBUTING](https://github.com/aws-samples/aws-cdk-examples/blob/master/CONTRIBUTING.md#Resources) section for more info
+> If you have created a CDK learning resource and would like it to be listed here, please read the related [CONTRIBUTING](https://github.com/aws-samples/aws-cdk-examples/blob/master/CONTRIBUTING.md#Resources) section for more info.

 ## Additional Examples <a name="AddEx"></a>